apache/skywalking/docs/en/setup/backend/backend-async-profiler.md

 ### Analyze the data

-Once we know which instances completed the task, we can then analyze the data by providing the following query:
+Once some agents completed the task, we can analyze the data through the following query:

 1. **taskId**: The task id.
 2. **instanceIds**: InstanceIds defines the instances to be included for analysis